sekiya-lab/sekiya-lab.github.io/researches.md

 ## Next Generation NSP Consortium (Finished)

-[This consortium](http://www.next-nsp.org/){: target="_blank" } was established in 2014 and our laboratory is tightly involved in the activities.
+This consortium was established in 2014 and our laboratory is tightly involved in the activities.
 The goals of this consortium are

 - designing the architecture for next generation network infrastructure,
 - evaluating the technologies for software-defined infrastructure, and